Create import folders in Evernote for Windows

-Evernote for Windows Desktop lets you save images, PDFs, and other document files to your account through a feature called 'import folders'.
-Any file you place into an import folders is automatically added to your Evernote account.
+Evernote for Windows lets you save images, PDFs, and other document files to your account through import folders on your computer.
+Any file you place into an import folder is automatically added to your Evernote account.

-- In Evernote for Windows, select Tools > import folders... from the toolbar.
-Click Add to create a new import folders.
+- In Evernote, select Tools > import folders... from the menu bar.
+Click Add to create a new import folder.

 - If you want Evernote to also import items within subfolders inside the 'Add to Evernote' folder, click No in the 'Subfolders' column, then select Yes from the drop down list.

 - If you would like to place your imported contents into another notebook, click on the name of the current notebook and select a different notebook from the dropdown list.

 - By default, Evernote will keep (not delete) items that it imports from import folders.
 If you'd like files to be deleted from the 'Add to Evernote' folder after they're imported into Evernote, click Keep in the 'Source' column, then select Delete from the dropdown list.

 - Select OK